 Don’t trust the beauty of this natural pool, it has claimed a heavy death toll.
 Waves can be high enough to crash into the place and then sweep you away.
 In March 17, 2 people died again.

 To my opinion (and given the beach popularity on Instagram, I don’t think I’m the only one), it’s the most stunning view of all Bali.
 There is a stairs to access the beach but it’s very steep.

 Parking fee for motorbikes: 10,000Rp.

 A nice bay famous to be one the best place to spot oceanic sun fishes (mola mola) while diving.
-The rock standing in the middle of the bay feature a small hindu temple that is still used for ceremony from time to time.
+The rock standing in the middle of the bay features a small hindu temple that is still used for ceremony from time to time.

 Given I dived a few times there, I didn’t go there last time I was in Penida.
 I’ll try to make pictures another time.

-Crystal is good for sunbathing but also for snorkelling.
+Crystal is good for sunbathing but also for snorkelling

 Another day is enough to cover the following attractions.
 Be ready to walk up and down to access the beach down the cliffs.

 A nice beach for relaxing.
 There is one access by the North and one by the South.

 The picture above has been taken while coming from the South.
 A few meters behind, you have a really nice view over the cliffs.